RowanW09/AgileX_Autonomous_Driving_CU_Summer_2025/scout_ws/README.md

+Each of the following section are located in /home/scout_ws/src.

 ### cloud_fuser
 Custom Python node to fuse Livox LiDAR and RealSense RGB-D point clouds into a unified point cloud topic for enhanced perception.